huixianglim/ASG2/README.md

 - Add to cart
   > Allow users to add items to a cart in which they can access later on to pay for them.

+- Checkout
+  > Allow users to make payment for items in cart.

 ### **Features Left to Implement**